In My Life: Music

 McCartney cited Smokey Robinson & the Miracles as inspiration for the song's melody.

 Lennon's and McCartney's recollections differ regarding the music.
 Lennon said that McCartney's "contribution melodically was the harmony and the middle-eight."
 In 1977, when shown a list of songs Lennon claimed writing on for the magazine Hit Parader, "In My Life" was the only entry McCartney disputed.
 McCartney said he set Lennon's lyrics to music from beginning to end, taking inspiration from songs by Smokey Robinson & the Miracles.
 In 1976, he commented: "I liked 'In My Life'.
 Those were words that John wrote, and I wrote the tune to it.
 That was a great one."

-In a 2018 study, artificial intelligence researchers at Harvard University applied bag-of-words modelling to the notes and chords of the song, and concluded that there was a 18.9% probability of McCartney having written the verse.
-Lennon was given an 81.1% certainty of writing the verses, while McCartney was given a 43.5% certainty of writing the middle eight.
-The analysts reported "a large amount of uncertainty" regarding the middle eight.

 Recording

 The song was recorded on 18 October 1965, and it was complete except for the instrumental bridge.
 At that time, Lennon had not decided what instrument to use, but he subsequently asked George Martin to play a piano solo, suggesting "something Baroque-sounding".
 Martin wrote a Bach-influenced piece that he found he could not play at the song's tempo.
 On 22 October, the solo was recorded with the tape running at half speed, so when played back at normal pace the piano was twice as fast and an octave higher, solving the performance challenge and also giving the solo a unique timbre, reminiscent of a harpsichord.